 Also, if you apply for a Southwest Airlines or United Airlines credit card during checkout and you’re approved, you can pay for your flight with your card before it arrives.

 Citi offers a couple of co-branded instant credit cards that you can apply for.
 They are the American Airlines card and the AT&T card.

-There are a few different levels of membership for the American Airlines card, so review those options to see which one best suits your needs and, ideally, your credit profile.
+There are a few different membership levels for the American Airlines card, so review those options to see which one best suits your needs and, ideally, your credit profile.
 Several of them come with no annual fee.
 Similarly, there are two types of AT&T cards with varying rewards benefits.
 Check them out before applying so you know the better fit for you.

 Costco Credit Card

 If you’re already a Costco member or have been thinking about joining, you can take advantage of instant access once you’ve been approved.
 However, for instant access, you’ll have to apply in-store.
-There is no annual fee with your paid Costco membership and it can only be used in-store.
+There is no annual fee with your paid Costco membership, and it can only be used in-store.